Augustan and Julio-Claudian art: Evolution in the politics and iconography of Augustus

 The political evolution of Augustus was promptly reflected in official art, as evidenced by the series of imperial portraits.
 Typical features of his portraits are the steady eyes, the straight nose, the rather hollowed face, the well-pronounced cheekbones, the thin mouth, and a lock of hair "with a pincer" on the right side of the forehead.

-The portrait of Octavian at the Capitoline Museums dates back to the period between 35 and 30 BC, when Augustus had not yet assumed the imperial titles and was still taken by the struggle for political supremacy.
+The portrait of Octavian at the Capitoline Museums shows him as he was in the period between 35 and 30 BC, when Augustus had not yet assumed the imperial titles and was still taken by the struggle for political supremacy.
 He has a vehement expression, but with the aura of inspiration typical of portraits of Hellenistic rulers.
+However, it was probably sculpted early in his Principate.

 Conversely, the statues of Augustus of Prima Porta and of Via Labicana Augustus have a composure reminiscent of Polykleitos and the other classical Greek sculptors.
 These show an expression of proud reserve, a disposition Augustus demonstrated in his Res Gestae Divi Augusti.

 The official iconography of Augustus was widespread.
 The Res Gestae reports that about 80 statues made of silver were erected in the Empire.

 The portraits of the members of Augustus' family were based on the resemblance to Augustus, almost cancelling the individual features to accentuate the common features as much as possible.